TheBestTvarynka/tbt/content/posts/rpc-encryption-sspi-kerberos/index.md

 }
 ```

 Now we need a Wrap Token implementation.
 I don't want to overengineer it.
 I wrote a simple Wrap Token header encoding/decoding.
-Again, we don't need nothing more complex.
+Again, we don't need anything more complex.

 ```rust
 pub struct WrapTokenHeader {